vividsystem/bullet-train.zsh/README.md

 - [Agnoster](https://gist.github.com/agnoster/3712874)

 ## Donating
+### if you want to contribute to the original creator
 If you found this project useful and are willing to donate, transfer some bitcoins to `1BqqKiZA8Tq43CdukdBEwCdDD42jxuX9UY` or through the [URL](https://www.coinbase.com/caiogondim) https://www.coinbase.com/caiogondim